Looking for a Whippet?

 Do they submit health testing to OFA?
 If not, that's well within their rights as many breeders don't.
 They should make their health clearances available to prospective puppy people on both the dam and sire if asked.
 Health testing is not a one time test.
 It is a lifetime commitment to one's dogs and one's pedigree.

 Are they members of their breed's parent club (i.e. National Whippet Club of Canada or the American Whippet Club)?
+If not ask why, most breeders want to work to protect and care for their breed and that means collaborating with others and being involved with their breed clubs.

 There is no simple number of litters/year between reputable breeders and others, but it should always be about producing healthy, sound dogs first, not the quantity of dogs.
 Most of us don't necessarily put more than 2 litters on the ground each year.